AG2 integration

 Search result structure

-The tool factories return human-readable strings formatted for the model.
+The tool factories return human-readable strings formatted for the model, with formatting that adapts to the search scope.
 ZepGraphMemoryManager.search() returns a list of structured result dicts for programmatic use; the fields depend on the scope:

 ScopeFields